AckClinkz/ShortText-Fasttext/README.md

 # ShortText-Fasttext

-ShortText classification is a intractability problem in Machine Learning.
-Based on Facebook's Fasttext, this project optimizes its performance in ShortText and introduce a mechanism named category dropout.
+ShortText classification is an intractability problem in Machine Learning.
+Based on Facebook's Fasttext, this project optimizes its performance in ShortText and introduces a mechanism named category dropout.
 This mechanism works very well in Weibo's ads classification.
 Details about category dropout can read [https://blog.csdn.net/AckClinkz/article/details/81907903](https://blog.csdn.net/AckClinkz/article/details/81907903)。

 # Building